ShuhongDai/shuhongdai.github.io/_posts/2024-06-11-An_Introductory_Look_at_Covariance_and_the_Mean_Vector.md

 ---

-## Section 3: Covariance Matrix – Definition and Computation
+## Covariance Matrix – Definition and Computation
 If the mean vector $$ \mu $$ gives us a sense of location, **then the covariance matrix $$ \Sigma $$ gives us a sense of shape.** It describes how variables are spread and how they relate to each other, capturing both individual variances and pairwise covariances.

 ### Definition